International student pursues path to vet career at UC Clermont

 Vu was born and raised in Ho Chi Min City, Vietnam.
 She first came to the United States as an international student at Western Brown High School, where she completed her senior year.
 She then applied to 15 different colleges before visiting UC Clermont and taking a tour, where she fell in love with the Batavia campus.
-“It seemed cozy, and I especially loved The Learning Center,” Vu says, referring to the resource that provides study space, tutoring and other academic support for students.
-“I still study there often.”
+"It seemed cozy, and I especially loved The Learning Center [now the Academic Success Center]," Vu says, referring to the resource that provides study space, tutoring and other academic support for students.
+"I still study there often."

 A lifelong animal lover, Vu is majoring in biological science with a minor in chemistry, in which she is a supplemental instructor who tutors other students.
 She has already conducted undergraduate research at UC Clermont, focusing on nanocarriers that target cancer cells, and was involved in research with UC's Women in Science and Engineering (WISE) program on UC's Uptown Campus last summer.
 Outside the classroom, Vu is also a student ambassador, giving tours and welcoming potential students to campus, and is involved in UC's Vietnamese International Student Association.